gitpan/Ogre/README.txt

 I highly recommend going through them before trying this Perl wrapper.)
 The reason I recommend installing those libraries, is mainly just so you can run the (C++) tutorials.

-Some scripts under examples/ require these Perl modules:

- - OIS
- - Readonly

-Note for OIS: there's apparently an incompatibility between versions 0.99_rc1 (which I have installed) and 1.0.0 of libois; in particular in OIS/xs/InputManager.xs you might get two methods failing to work: s/numJoysticks/numJoySticks/ and s/numKeyBoards/numKeyboards/.
-I'll try to get that worked around soon.

 INSTALLATION